whysmx/cursor-ai-downloads/README.md

 ## All Version Download Links

 > All links published by the Cursor team. no changes have been made.
 > Direct links for versions like 0.46.x are obtained from the automatic updates within Cursor AI's IDE.
-Earlier versions can be accessed through links provided on the official website.
+> Older versions can be accessed through links provided on the official website.

 | Version | Date | Mac Installer | Windows Installer | Linux Installer |
 | --- | --- | --- | --- | --- |